 Dr. Bell injects the suspension threads into the facial areas that need lifting.
-He then pulls on the barbed sutures to lift the skin and secure the suture tightening the skin.
+He then pulls on the barbed sutures to lift the skin and secure the suture, tightening the skin.
 This procedure lifts the loose skin instead of removing it, reducing the recovery time and giving you natural-looking results.

 If you have visible signs of aging, you might be a good candidate for a Thread Lift.
 Ideal candidates:

 If you are not a good candidate, you might benefit from the results of one of our other non-surgical options.
 Read about SpaMedica’s non-surgical treatment options.

 Patients enjoy immediate lift effects with an Injection Thread Lift suspension.
 After the procedure, they will immediately notice a difference in the jowls, neck, brow, and cheeks – especially regarding concerns of marionette lines and laugh lines.

 Because the procedure is minimally invasive, the recovery is much shorter than a facelift.
 Most patients can go back to work within a week.

 This procedure can be repeated every 1-5 years without the look of multiple cosmetic procedures.
-Once the results wear off, people can undergo a suspension Thread Lift once again.
+Once the results wear off, people can undergo this treatment once again.

 The skin naturally loses collagen as it ages.
 This makes people look older.
-The body has a healing response to the sutures used in a suspension Thread Lift.
+The body has a healing response to the sutures.
 Part of that response includes sending collagen to the treatment area, which immediately makes the skin look younger.

 While this treatment is Health Canada-approved, Thread Lifts have a small chance of potential complications.
 Selecting a highly experienced, trusted surgeon is paramount to minimize the likelihood of complications.
-Dr. Bell has years of experience performing injection Thread Lifts and has not experienced most of the complications associated with the procedure and those that do occur are usually easily corrected.
+Dr. Bell has years of experience performing non-surgical Thread Lifts in Toronto and has not experienced most of the complications associated with the procedure, and those that do occur are usually easily corrected.